Alka-CBhub/Chapter-6/README.md

-# Implicit SINDy- Handling Rational Nonlinearity
+# Implicit SINDy: Handling Rational Nonlinearity

 This repository contains all the code, notebooks, and symbolic tools for performing Implicit SINDy (SINDy-PI).
 ---